-Patients, who are looking for sealants to protect their children’s teeth, should contact Gallagher Cosmetic and Family Dentistry.
-Sealants are a special plastic material that is applied to the chewing surfaces of the back teeth were most tooth decay occurs in children.
-By covering the grooves in these teeth, sealants help protect the teeth from bacteria and tooth decay.
-Tooth decay causes permanent damage to the teeth, and sealants act as a protective barrier to food particles and bacteria.
-Sealants are typically colored to match the natural teeth and may be clear, white, or lightly tinted.
+Patients who would like sealants to protect their children’s teeth should contact Gallagher Dentistry & Facial Pain Center.
+Sealants are applied to the groves and chewing surfaces of the back teeth to protect from bacteria and tooth decay.
+Tooth decay causes permanent damage to the teeth, and sealants act as a protective barrier for the teeth.

 Sealants typically last for five to ten years.
-Before having sealants applied to their teeth, children should have their permanent molars.
-The permanent molars typically begin to erupt at age 6 and the sealants should be applied soon after the teeth have to grown through the gums.
-While sealants are typically used on children and teenagers, adults can have sealants applied to their teeth.
+We place sealants on new molars around age 6, and the sealants should be placed soon after the teeth have fully grown through the gums.
+While sealants are typically used on children and teenagers, adults can have sealants applied to their teeth as well.

 Frequently Asked Questions About Dental Sealants

-Anesthesia is not required for the procedure for sealants.
-The teeth are cleaned and a special gel is applied.
-The gel is left on the tooth momentarily and then removed.
-For some sealants, the dentist may use a special light to harden the sealant material.
-The material hardens quickly typically within one minute.
+Anesthesia is not required.
+The teeth are cleaned and a special gel is applied, rinsed and the teeth are dried.
+The dentist paints the sealant on and uses a light to harden the material.
 The teeth must be kept dry to place sealants and the dentist may wrap cotton around the teeth to keep the teeth dry during the procedure.

 Is there any pain associated with the procedure for sealants?

-Sealants do not require drilling or the removal of tooth enamel.
-There is no pain associated with the procedure for sealants.
+No, since sealants do not require drilling or the removal of tooth enamel.